ICN Romance and Intimacy Center

 • They’ve been together for years and his wife now has IC.
 He so wants to love her, but he’s afraid to try.
 The last time made love, it hurt her for days afterwards.
 And so, he turns away with regret in his eyes because he’d rather do anything then hurt her.
 And she looks to him with sadness in hers wondering why he doesn’t try anymore.

-• He is a young man with IC who has pain.
+• He is a young man with pain from a pelvic injury.
 He wants to love his wife so badly.. but arousal hurts.. and he doesn’t know what to do next.
 He doesn’t feel like he’s a good husband.
 He doesn’t feel like he’s a man anymore.

 • She is in her twenties and lost her last boyfriend due to her IC.
 He couldn’t wait for her to get better.
 She feels like no one will ever want her again.

-There isn’t a single couple out there that hasn’t, at one point in time, had to struggle with sexuality due to disability or illness.
-It’s all about the timing, the trust between partners and your ability to be clear and consistent.
+There isn’t a single couple that hasn’t, at one point in time, struggled with sexuality due to disability or illness.
+It’s all about the timing, the trust between partners and your ability to talk with each other.
 What do you like??
 What feels good??
 What turns you on??
 No more guilt!
-With a little planning, it’s time to reconnect and play, especially when you have IC!
-In this section we share our 14 rules for a successful, intimate relationship!
+With a little planning, it’s time to reconnect and play, especially when you have pelvic pain!

 Rule #2: Put your fears in context!

-Of the few studies done on sexuality and IC, the research done by Margaret Rose Ph.D.
-(1997) revealed that some ICers begin to fear sexual activity and that “once pain was associated with sexual activity, the fear of pain interfered with sexual excitement.”
+Some IC and/or pelvic pain patients begin to fear sexual activity.
 This can apply not only to the patient, but to the spouse who does not want to be the cause of pain.
 Both partners need to talk about their fears and then develop a realistic plan.
-You don’t have to give up romance, but you will creating new rules and new styles.
+You don’t have to give up romance, but you will create new rules and new styles.
 Who knows?
 Your new and improved sex life might be better than you ever dreamed intimacy can be.
-Read on to find strategies that will slowly, but surely, calm those fears.

 Rule #3: Take slow steps as you try again!